ReehanCodes/ALS-Translator-AIML/README.md

-# ALS-Translator-AIML
+# ALS-Translator
-Using OpenCV, Tensorflow &amp; LSTM, MediaPipe & Keras
+Using OpenCV, Tensorflow, LSTM & Mediapipe to translate the American Sign Language into English